Tony Bennett discography

-The discography of American traditional pop and jazz singer Tony Bennett consists of 61 studio albums, 11 live albums, 33 compilation albums, three video albums, one extended play and 82 singles.
+The discography of American traditional pop and jazz singer Tony Bennett consists of 61 studio albums, 11 live albums, 33 compilation albums, one extended play, 82 singles, three video albums and 22 music videos.

 Almost all of Bennett's albums have been released by Columbia Records.
 The biggest selling of his albums in the US have been I Left My Heart in San Francisco, MTV Unplugged: Tony Bennett, Duets: An American Classic and Duets II, all of which were certified platinum by the RIAA for shipping one million copies.
 Nine other albums of his have gone gold in the US, including several compilations.
 Bennett has also charted over 30 singles during his career, with his biggest hits all occurring during the early 1950s.
 Bennett's single "Body and Soul" hit number 87 on the US Billboard Hot 100 in 2011, his first single to hit the chart in over three decades.